 7. Expect unexpected

 You can do everything right and still come across unexpected set of events.
-The best crisis communication plan will maximise the benefits and minimise the risks.
+The goal of a crisis communication plan is to minimise the damage.

 But even the best communication plan can backfire.
 You have to expect that not everything will go smoothly and be mentally prepared for every possible scenario.

 8. Remember about communication on social media